petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 which can be much more reliable than a list of steps written in a README.

-So how does this relate to research projects, and are there potential efficiency gains if these practices were to be adopted?
+So how does this relate to research projects, and are there potential efficiency gains to be had if these practices were to be adopted?

 In research projects
-we might find ourselves thinking in a waterfall mindset, with a natural inclination to work in distinct, siloed phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.
+we certainly might find ourselves thinking in a waterfall mindset, with a natural inclination to work in distinct, siloed phases, e.g., planning, data collection, data analysis, figure generation, writing, peer review.